tremor-rs/tremor-www-docs/course/contributing/index.md

 <div style='font-size: 20px'>
-One of the most valuable contributions is a bug report for a feature, capability or artifact that doesn't seem quite right to you.
+One of the most valuable contributions is a bug report for a feature, capability or artefact that doesn't seem quite right to you.
 If in doubt, please raise an issue on our issues list.
 </div>